betheden/hebrew-grammar/content/stem_poal.rst

 The Poal stem is a variation of the :ref:`stem_pual` and expresses the passive voice of the verbal action of the :ref:`stem_poel`.
 The Poal stem is formed from the Pual by a vowel change.
 It is an extremely rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Poal stem.
+.. include:: ../includes/consult_dictionary.txt

-NOTE: The Poal stem appears exactly the same as the Poel stem in all conjugations; only the 3rd-person masculine singular forms are different.
+.. warning:: The Poal stem appears exactly the same as the Poel stem in all
+          conjugations; only the 3rd-person masculine singular forms are different.

 Form
 ----